mozilla/i18n-abide/README.md

 i18n-abide also provides a ``format`` function for string interpolation.

-These are both server side translations with ``node-gettext``.
+These are both server side translations and client side translations.
+Server side works out of the box and is the most common use case.

 If you also want to do client-side translations, i18n-abide provides ``lib/gettext.js`` and you can do the same in ``.js`` and ``.ejs`` files.

 ## Setup Gettext